-i) According to Charles T. Horngreen has defined capital budgeting as, "Capital budgeting is long term planning for making and financing proposed capital outlays."
+- i) According to Charles T. Horngreen has defined capital budgeting as, "Capital budgeting is long term planning for making and financing proposed capital outlays." - budgeting is concerned with the allocation of the firm's scarce financial resources among the available market opportunities.
+The consideration of investment opportunities involves the comparison of the expected future streams of earnings from a project with the immediate and subsequent streams of earning from a project, with the immediate and subsequent streams of expenditures for it". - referred to capital budgeting as acquiring inputs with long-run return.".
+In the words of Lynch, "Capital budgeting consists in planning development of available capital for the purpose of maximizing the long term profitability of the concern."

-- budgeting is concerned with the allocation of the firm's scarce financial resources among the available market opportunities.
-The consideration of investment opportunities involves the comparison of the expected future streams of earnings from a project with the immediate and subsequent streams of earning from a project, with the immediate and subsequent streams of expenditures for it". - iii) According to Richard and Greenlaw have referred to capital budgeting as acquiring inputs with long-run return.".
-In the words of Lynch, "Capital budgeting consists in planning development of available capital for the purpose of maximizing the long term profitability of the concern." - 2.
-Significant of capital budgeting to a firm.
+2. Significant of capital budgeting to a firm.